 The following image illustrates how clustering works.
-In the image on the right, open crosses indicate initial guesses for cluster centers.
-The distance of all pixels to the cluster centers is calculated, and then the each cluster center is adjusted (e.g. black cross) accordingly.
+In the image on the left, open crosses indicate initial guesses for cluster centers.
+The distance of all pixels to the cluster centers is calculated, and then each cluster center is adjusted accordingly (e.g. the open cross in the upper right quadrant is shifted to the position of the black cross).
+The final, optimized locations for the cluster centers are given by the black crosses in the right-hand image.
 Different algorithms have different methods of guessing the initial positions of the cluster centers and optimizing the way their positions are optimized.
 The end result, illustrated in the image on the left, is that all pixels are grouped into distinct clusters.

 M. Lerotic et al., Ultramicroscopy 100 (2004) 35–57